Solution Based Journalism

 The Importance of Independent Journalist Storytellers to publish stories that present a problem and offer solutions.

-Social media has changed how we consume the news.
+Social media has changed how we deliver and consume the news.
 Networks such as Facebook and Twitter place enormous amounts of information in the hands of journalists and consumers alike.
-These online platforms and the proliferation of smartphones let anyone break news stories, complete with text, pictures, and videos, regardless of their ideologies of professional background.
-There is so much media that storytellers can cover any global event from afar.
+These sites and the proliferation of smartphones have let anyone break news stories, complete with text, pictures, and videos.
+There is so much content out there that journalists can cover any global event from afar.

 In this new world, journalists take on the role of a content curator.
-It is their responsibility to go through the data available and present the best information based on quality and relevance.
-Providing links to their original sources while offering contest and analysis.
+It is their job to go through the reams of available data and to present the best information based on quality and relevance.
+They should provide links to their original sources while offering contest and analysis.

 However, this “information overload” came with a cost.
-While journalist no longer need to leave the office to cover the news, they have also become lazier as content became more available.
-Mainstream media now exists solely to tell stories that get people to watch their advertisers.
-They are no longer concerned with helping people make a difference.
+A Journalist no longer has to leave the office and can become lazy as content became more available.
+Mainstream media now exists to tell stories that solely get people to watch their advertisers.
+They are no longer concerned with informing people make a positive difference.

 While it is important to inform people of what is happening in the world around them, the constant negativity can bring down people’s spirits making them depressed, powerless, and apathetic.
-Beyond the content of these stories, most mainstream journalists will not fact-check the content they use.
-These situations leave many new stories fake, misleading, and otherwise poorly presented.
-Fortunately, there is a better way by providing solutions to the problems of the world.
+Fortunately, there is a better way.
+All we need is news that provides solutions to the problems of the world.
 Instead of showing the world’s problems, journalists can tell stories about people making a difference.

-The most informative and valuable stories do not need to come from a traditional journalist either.
-A blogger, photographer, or tweeter have easily filled that role.
-As more and more people start getting their news from independent journalist, these raw stories will make a difference in the world.
+The most informative and valuable stories do not need to come from a traditional journalist.
+A blogger, photographer, or tweeter can easily filled that role.
+As more and more people start getting their news from an independent outlets, these raw stories will make a difference in the world.
 They will help people find the information they need to know while showing how they can help improve the situation.

 Written posts, photos essays or video docs.
-These stories can be as simple as showing someone surviving a disaster.
+These stories can be as simple as showing someone surviving a disaster and the rescue.
 Pictures such as the following photo of a student still alive under a collapsed school after an earthquake in 2008 gave people hope.
-It is stories like these that make you feel that you could make a difference.
+It is stories like these that remind you that you could make a difference.
 You just have to go out and offer a helping hand.

-Positive news stories can be anything and not just natural disasters.
+Positive news can be any humanitarian act and not just natural disasters.
 All that is needed is a different perspective than the usual mainstream reporting, providing either a complementary view or an alternative in some cases.
-The following photo of a guy with a guy gold sign during a financial crisis shows us that we can still laugh when faced with crippling financial and personal problems.

-Disasters strike the world daily.
-Bad things do happen to good people.
-However, reporting on these things do not need to bring us down.
-Stories and photos from independent journalists can offer new insights on how we as people can do something to improve the situation and make the world a better place.
+Bad things happen to good people.
+However, reporting on these things do not have to bring us down.
+Stories and photos from independent journalists can offer new insights on how we as people can do something about them and make the world a better place.